 At least one query characteristic, for instance, the language of a query, associated with a plurality of search queries is identified.
 A subset of documents in the corpus of documents is identified that satisfies the at least one query characteristic.
 An index is built that includes the identified at least some documents and the identified subset of documents.

 More Local Web Pages in Google Search Results

 Back in 2009, I noticed one client ranking very well for a very generic, and hard to compete for term in the fourth position within Google’s search results, when my location was set to be near that client’s location.
 If I changed my location setting in Google, I would see another website in that same slot based upon the new location.
 While that “locally influenced ranking” persisted for a good number of months, it disappeared as quietly as it had started.
 If I try that same search now, I see a couple of web sites from local businesses showing up in those search results again, that change when I change my location.

-Again, these aren’t Google Maps results blended into web search results, but rather web pages from businesses tied to the location listed in my Google search settings.
+Again, these aren’t Google Maps results blended into web search results, but rather a web page from businesses tied to the location listed in my Google search settings.